Q: When is endowment payout distributed?

 Q: My endowment’s payout did not change by the same rate as the reported endowment performance for the year.
 Why not?

-A: Endowment fund payout is governed by the payout per unit rate approved by the Trustees each year, not by the change in endowment market value or reported performance.
+A: Endowment fund payout is governed by the payout per unit rate approved by the Trustees each year, not by the favorable or unfavorable change in endowment market value or reported performance.
 In normal years when no special endowment payout change is announced, payout per unit changes from year‐to‐ year by the standard Payout Inflator Assumption, currently a 4% per year increase.

 Q: What is the IAC?